Werbeboten/picturefill-rails/README.md

 # Picturefill

-TODO: Write a gem description
+This is a Rails-Wrapper for picturefill.js: https://github.com/scottjehl/picturefill

 ## Installation